Japanese Wood Board – S

 Oak trays from Kristina Dam Studio - wonderfully simple.
 The products are not dishwasher, microwave or oven safe.
-The oak wood is oiled treated and food safe for all food types up to 50°C. Made from FSC certified wood.
+The oak wood is oiled treated and food safe for all food types up to 50°C. Made from sustainable wood.

 Kristina Dam Design Studio offers a variety of accessories, furniture and lighting.
 Every single product is manufactured within the European Union from genuine materials.
 All products designed in Copenhagen, Denmark by architect Kristina Dam.